Who This Comparison Is For

 Is there a free Jira test management tool?

-BesTest and AIO Tests are free for up to 10 users with full functionality - these are the most generous free tiers in the category.
-Other Atlassian Marketplace tools like Zephyr Scale, Xray, and RTM offer a free evaluation period (typically 30 days), but do not have permanent free tiers for small teams.
+BesTest and AIO Tests offer permanent free plans for up to 10 users with full functionality - the only tools in this comparison with a lasting free tier.
+Zephyr Scale, Xray, and RTM offer free trials for evaluation but require a paid plan after the trial period.
 TestRail also only offers a trial.
-For teams on a budget, BesTest and AIO Tests are the strongest options.
+All tools are free to try, but for teams that need a permanent free option, BesTest and AIO Tests are the only choices.

 Do I need CI/CD integration in my test management tool?

 It depends on your testing maturity.
-If your team runs automated tests in CI/CD pipelines and wants results reported back into the test management tool, then yes - CI/CD integration is important, and Xray, Zephyr Scale, and TestRail are the strongest options today.
+If your team runs automated tests in CI/CD pipelines and wants results reported back into the test management tool, then yes - CI/CD integration is important.
+Xray, Zephyr Scale, and TestRail have the most mature pipeline plugins.
+BesTest offers a REST API and MCP integration (early access) for automation workflows and AI-powered integrations.
 If your team primarily does manual testing or is just starting with test management, CI/CD integration is a nice-to-have that you can adopt later.

 Try BesTest Free for Up to 10 Users

-Forge-native test management with built-in requirements, Smart Collections, and zero Jira issue bloat.
+Test management built on Atlassian Forge with built-in requirements, Smart Collections, BQL search, REST API, and zero Jira issue bloat.
 Set up in under a minute.

 Install from Marketplace